 About us

 We are based at the UCL Centre for Artificial Intelligence (AI) in the Department of Computer Science.
-Our main area of research is the development of AI methods for health-related tasks.
-We have a particular interest in incorporating non-traditional but evidently informative data sources to provide early warnings for epidemics (see flu detector and our COVID-19 dashboard, understand disease properties better, but to also support the earlier diagnosis of serious conditions.
+Our main area of research has consistently been the development of AI methods for health-related tasks.
+We have a particular interest in incorporating non-traditional but evidently informative data sources to provide early warnings for epidemics (see flu detector and our COVID-19 dashboard), understand disease properties better, but to also support the earlier diagnosis of serious conditions.
 Our core methodological focus is in machine learning and natural language processing.
 Some research highlights are provided below.

 If you want to join our team, PhD and postdoctoral research positions are posted here.
 Please send an email to v.lampos (at) ucl.ac.uk.